lbologna/hbp-sp6-guidebook/source/online_usecases/trace_analysis/syn_events_fit/syn_events_fit.rst

 |

-5. If you want to start a new fitting from the beginning, click on “Click here to to start a new fit” button.
+5. If you want to start a new fitting from the beginning, click on “Click here to start a new fit” button.

 .. container:: bsp-container-center

     .. image:: images/Restart.png
-        :width: 600px
+        :width: 1000px
         :align: center

 |